robcast/digilib/doc/src/site/markdown/digilib-config.md

 ## digilib-config.xml

-The main configuration for digilib is `digilib-config.xml` in the `WEB-INF` directory in the webapp.
+The main configuration for digilib is the XML file `digilib-config.xml` in the `WEB-INF` directory in the webapp or a Java properties file `digilib.properties` somewhere in the classpath.
-(If you really need a different location you can define it in the `config-file` init-parameter to the Servlet.)
+(If you really need a different location for the XML file you can define it in the `config-file` init-parameter to the Servlet.)

-In the XML-based configuration file you can set several paths and options.
+In the configuration file you can set lots of paths and options. digilib uses default values for all configuration settings that meet most requirements so you have to configure only the settings that you want to change.

 You have to adjust the **`basedir-list`** parameter to the directories where your images are installed.
 The directory path has to be an absolute